 Whales, sharks, marine mammals, birds, mammals, humans

 A Note from Captain Steve on Silver Salmon…

 The Silver Salmon are the total acrobats of Alaska!
 All of the fish we catch are wild; we do not have an enhanced fishery, so they are large, strong and very good eating!
 We fish both on the saltwater and fresh water.
 On the saltwater we troll, motor mooch and vertical jig.
-The trolling and mooching is done with herring and a variety of plug lures.
-We use light long rods with 12 to 15 pound Izorline monofilament.
-No downriggers needed as all the fish are close to the surface throughout the summer, except for September and October.
+The trolling and mooching is done with herring and a variety of plug lures. we use light long rods with 12 to 15 pound test monofilament.
 Sometimes we use divers and such to get your baits down to about 30 feet, if needed.
 The most fun technique is the Vertical Jigging with an assortment of 2 to 3 1/2 ounce lures.
-We suspend the bait and salmon, stop and drop down 10 to 20 feet, and if they bite generally they ALL bite!
+We look for suspended bait fish like sand lance, needle fish and hooligan smelt and salmon themselves, stop and drop down 10 to 20 feet, and if they bite generally they ALL bite!
 Everyone is instantly hooked up with Silvers averaging 7 to almost 20 pounds!
 Besides the Silvers, we catch Sockeye (Red), Chum (Dog), Pink (Humpies) and King Salmon at the same time!

 Season: August – October

 Limits: Two (2) on freshwater; Six (6) on saltwater, Three (3) of which can be Silver Salmon